 If This Feels Hard

 On your own, you might have one or two ideas that don’t feel realistic to you, so it can feel discouraging.
+You might dismiss ideas too quickly.
 With someone with you, you’ll generate many more ideas, including ideas for how to get past the worries about how realistic they are.

 The more ideas you generate, the more likely you’ll find a few worth exploring further.